 Tod Howarth: You know, I don’t know.
-It was written by Russ Ballard.
+Russ Ballard wrote it.

-Tod Howarth: Yes and then that’s probably where it came from, that songwriting bank.
-You would really have to ask John because he would know more about that than I would but I would imagine that there was, because of the relationship with that symbol, I’m just starting to wake up now.
-That relationship with that song, with the “New York Groove” probably helped promote something for Ace’s initial release and I would imagine that’s where that came from.
+Tod Howarth: Yes, and then that’s probably where it came from, that songwriting bank.
+You would have to ask John because he would know more about that than I would, but I would imagine that there was because of the relationship with that symbol.
+I’m just starting to wake up now.
+That relationship with that song, with the “New York Groove,” probably helped promote something for Ace’s initial release, and I would imagine that’s where that came from.

-Marko: Right, do you have any memories about shooting a video for “Into the Night”?
+Marko: Right, do you have any memories of shooting a video for “Into the Night”?

-Marko: What’s also interesting little fact on the album is that there are some credits for Gordon Gebert as well.
-Do you remember how we came in the picture then?
+Marko: What’s also an interesting little fact on the album is that there are also some credits for Gordon Gebert.
+Do you remember how we came into the picture then?

-Tod Howarth: About Gordon, Gordon’s credits, well that sparked some discussion over the years.
-I think that his credit was, he had helped with bringing in and letting use his sampler for some of the songs and in “Something Moved” and “Breakout”, we had some samples before the tunes and I had picked out certain samples for “Something Moved” that I wanted to use based on his supply of what he had and I put that together.
-I think somewhere along the line it’s been construed or thought up that he came up or wrote those parts which he did not and I told Gordon, well I think we’ve had some direct discussions about it because I have no problems with the guy, I like the guy, he’s a good guy, he helped us out a lot.
-He did a lot of stuff for Ace that I don’t know about before I came into the project, he was there before I was so what he may of in fact contributed I may not be aware of but I’m only speaking from the fact of I pretty much remember what it was for “Something Moved# and for “Breakout”.
-We wanted some sounds and we just picked some sounds based on the banks of sounds that he had and that’s about how that worked as I remember it.
+Tod Howarth: About Gordon, Gordon’s credits, well, that sparked some discussion over the years.
+I think that his credit was, he had helped with bringing in and letting use his sampler for some of the songs, and in “Something Moved” and “Breakout,” we had some samples before the tunes.
+I had picked out certain samples for “Something Moved” that I wanted to use based on his supply of what he had, and I put that together.
+I think somewhere along the line it’s been construed or thought up that he came up or wrote those parts which he did not, and I told Gordon, well, I think we’ve had some direct discussions about it because I have no problems with the guy, I like the guy, he’s a good guy, he helped us out a lot.
+He did a lot of stuff for Ace that I don’t know about before I came into the project.
+He was there before I was, so what he might have contributed I may not be aware of, but I’m only speaking from the fact of I pretty much remember what it was for “Something Moved# and for “Breakout.”
+We wanted some sounds, and we just picked some sounds based on the banks of sounds that he had, and that’s about how that worked as I remember it.
 And I don’t care, giving him credit for being there and for supplying the sound, that’s fine because that’s what it was as far as I remember.
 Any major overly production thing, not so much, I don’t remember that.

 Marko: I know that you have his book KISS AND TELL.
 How do you like it personally?

 Tod Howarth: No, there wasn’t.
 I think that what had to happen was we had to get out there and establish a name for ourselves.
-I mean, Ace already had his name and we had some shows sporadically here and there but then I think the next, it was accelerated to by the time we got some bigger tours coming up it was almost the same time to record something new.
-So we kind of rushed into SECOND SIGTNING to get that done so we could promote something brand new with the big tour.
+I mean, Ace already had his name, and we had some shows sporadically here and there, but then I think the next, it was accelerated to by the time we got some bigger tours coming up; it was almost the same time to record something new.
+So we kind of rushed into SECOND SIGNING to get that done so we could promote something brand new with the big tour.

-Tod Howarth: The first tour, I really don’t remember why or why not that we didn’t get out there more.
-I didn’t handle that of course, I was just one of the lead singers and a guitar player so I didn’t know anything.
+Tod Howarth: The first tour, I don’t remember why or why not that we didn’t get out there more.
+Of course, I didn’t handle that, and I was just one of the lead singers and a guitar player, so I didn’t know anything.